Court-Ordered Treatment May Be the Only Way to Recovery For Some

 Like the Marchman Act in Florida, Kendra’s Law was initially proposed in 1999 in New York.
 Kendra’s Law allows the courts to order those with serious mental illness and with multiple past arrests to accept treatment as a condition of not going to prison.
 Before the law, individuals had to prove that they were dangerous.
 Many thought it made more sense to prevent such dangerous behavior rather than require it.

-Destination Hope: The Women’s Program is a full-service alcohol abuse, drug addiction and dual diagnosis treatment facility that has years of experience working with the court system.
+Destination Hope is a full-service alcohol abuse, drug addiction and dual diagnosis treatment facility that has years of experience working with the court system.
 We offer specialized treatment programs for women that are court ordered to treatment.
 To learn more about our programs, please call us today.
 Court ordered treatment can be a blessing for many in need and may be the opportunity you or someone you love is looking for.